wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 argument, a global value or a local instruction that defined the pointer) and populate the LocalPointerInfo to be returned.

+For DTrans optimizations to be possible, each pointer that may point to a type that will be optimized will in most cases need to point only to that type and generic equivalents such as i8* and a pointer-sized integer.
+If the local alias analysis finds just one such type, that type will be described as the unique dominant type for the pointer.
+Identifying a unique dominant type for a pointer will simplify the analysis of its uses.
+For example, when a pointer is used by a bitcast instruction, we are interested in whether or not the destination type is safe for the pointer's dominant type.
+If all other aliases of the pointer are generic equivalents, they do not need to be analyzed.

 Instruction Handling
 --------------------